So, How's It Really: I Wore A Bird On My Head Like Carrie Bradshaw

-Remember in early quar-quar when that 5000 character personality test came out and everyone was shook?
+Remember in early quar-quar when that 5000 character personality test came out and everyone was shook at their results?
 I spent most of early quarantine reckoning with the fact that, according to that test, I am a Carrie Bradshaw, albeit a very reluctant one.

 Advertisement